microsoft/windows-rs/docs/FAQ.md

 # Frequently Asked Questions

+## What is the minimum version of Rust (MSRV) that that this crate can be used with?

+This crate can be used on Rust 1.51.0 and above.

 ## How do I read the signatures of generated functions and methods?
 What's with `IntoParam`?

 Let's take a look at the method signature of `ISpellCheckerFactor::IsSupported`: